Riom-ès-Montagnes: Climate

 The climate is a mountain climate where there is a frequent presence of frost and snow in winter and in the summer days can be hot and sunny followed by cooler nights.
 Spring and autumn are characterized by an abundance of rainy days and the frequent presence of fog.

+On average, Riom-ès-Montagnes experiences 110.3 days per year with a minimum temperature below 0 C, 6.3 days per year with a minimum temperature below -10 C, 7.7 days per year with a maximum temperature below 0 C, and 16.3 days per year with a maximum temperature above 30 C. The record high temperature was 39.9 C on June 18, 2026, while the record low temperature was -19.0 C on February 5, 2012.